The team have recently returned from an incredibly busy time in Vietnam and we were not alone on our expedition.

 We met ex-pet otters who had been confiscated and finally had the opportunity to swim in a pool and play together, we saw sleepy pangolins enjoying a choice of different burrows and even some of the rarest primates in the world grooming and relaxing with the rest of their troop.

-“Watching a troop of rare dusky-grey langurs calmly grooming each other with such concentration and dexterity, surrounded by their natural forest home was wonderful to see.”
-Sarah Blake, Projects and Development Manager.
+“Watching a troop of rare dusky-grey langurs calmly grooming each other with such concentration and dexterity, surrounded by their natural forest home was wonderful to see,” said Sarah Blake, the charity’s projects and development manager.

 It was very encouraging to interact with teams of keepers who are keen to make progressive steps forward in terms of animal welfare.
 As a charity, we often see the desire to make changes but sometimes without the knowledge or skillset to make it happen.
 This is where we come in and it’s wonderful to be able to share what we know for the benefit of both animals and their keepers.

-“When we started this process, there was no word in Vietnamese for animal welfare.”
-Dave Morgan.
+“When we started this process, there was no word in Vietnamese for animal welfare,” said Dave Morgan.

 Our final stop on the tour of Vietnam was Vinh, where we were attending the annual meeting of the Vietnamese Zoological Association (VZA).
 Something that we love to do within Wild Welfare is teach because it has such a far-reaching impact.
 There are only so many places that we can visit to conduct a welfare audit each year but if we teach others in this practice it means more facilities can be assessed and more animals can benefit from audit recommendations.
 In Vinh we did just that.